BlinkTagInc/gtfs-to-html/www/docs/configuration.md

 ### skipImport

-{Boolean} Whether or not to skip importing from GTFS into mongoDB.
+{Boolean} Whether or not to skip importing from GTFS into SQLite.
 Useful for re-running the script if the GTFS data has not changed.
 Defaults to `false`.

 ```
     "skipImport": false